baronj97/Clock-Tree-Synthesis-GUI/README.md

   Refer to the comments within the code if you have any issues.

 Features:
-  Graphical User Interface for plotting of .im files for clock tree synthesis Search feature for finding nodes more easily
-  Display feature to print relevent information of the nodes into a window and circle the node in the plot Clear feature that removes the detailed node information and any circled nodes in the plot
+  Graphical User Interface for plotting of .im files for clock tree synthesis, Search feature for finding nodes more easily, Display feature to print relevent information of the nodes into a window and circle the node in the plot, Clear feature that removes the detailed node information and any circled nodes in the plot, Zoom feature now available for plot

 Future Work:
-  Add zoom feature for the plot
-  Add mouse zoom for the plot
-  Add lines to connect the parent to its children
-  Add <return> support for the search bar
+  Add return support for the search bar